kalekundert/vim-prima-facie/README.md

 -------------
 At the moment, *Prima facie* is not configurable.
 It has a fixed list of phrases that it recognizes, and it is enabled only for text, markdown, and restructured text files.
-The simplest to change any of these things is to edit the source code.
+The simplest way to change any of these things is to edit the source code.
 To add new phrases, look at `autoload/primafacie.vim` and it should be clear what to do.
 To add new files types, make a copy of any of the files in `syntax/` (they're all the same) and name it with the filetype you